Justineo/esm-pkg/README.md

 # esm-pkg

-Find all dependant modules with ESM support.
+> Find all dependent packages with an ESM output.

 This is typically used for the combination of webpack and babel-loader because webpack can recognize the ESM version of a package and we had to manually include those modules into babel-loader to get them transformed.